Bernado6/Udacity-udagram-image-filter/README.md

 ### Custom Domain Name

 Add your own domain name and have it point to the running services (try adding a subdomain name to point to the processing server)
-> !NOTE: Domain names are not included in AWS’ free tier and will incur a cost.
+> !NOTE: Domain names are not included in AWSâ free tier and will incur a cost.